pghayad/02_OO_ruby_pt1/starships/README.md

 ### Remind students that what we worked on yesterday was procedural ruby

 ### Define object orientation
+- OOP is a type of computer programming language that arose as a solution and response to bigger and more complex code.
+- Everything in Ruby is an object
+- Abstraction, polymorphism, inheritance and encapsulation form four of the main pillars of OOP
+-

 ### Talk about benefits of OO
     - Separation of responsibilities